-Form submissions shall be completed electronically and do not count toward the page limits for the slide deck or white paper.
-For many of these forms, offerors can view sample forms located in the NASA SBIR/STTR Resources section: https://sbir.gsfc.nasa.gov/sbir/firm_library/index.html.
+Form submissions shall be completed through ProSAMS and do not count toward the page limits for the slide deck or white paper.
+To access ProSAMS, go to https://prosams.nasa.gov.

 A. Firm Information

 Firm information must be completed once for each firm and are applicable across all proposal package submissions by the firm to this solicitation.
 The offeror shall provide identifying information for the firm.